Sciatic nerve location

 If you are having pain due to sciatica, your doctor will most likely suggest that you begin a course of nonsurgical treatment.
 Conservative treatment recommendations for sciatica include:

 - Low-impact exercise

 - Light weight training to improve core strength

 - Behavior modification to improve posture and cut down on painful activities

 - Corticosteroid injections

 In addition, stretching, yoga and acupuncture may also provide relief.

 Find sciatica pain relief

 If you are still experiencing sciatic pain and discomfort after three to six months of conservative treatment, your doctor may recommend surgery.
 If this is the case, we invite you to learn about minimally invasive decompression procedures available at Laser Spine Institute.
 Minimally invasive spine surgery is an outpatient procedure that uses a small incision.
-Call a Spine Care Consultant today to see if you are a candidate for surgery.
+Call a Patient Empowerment Consultant today to see if you are a candidate for surgery.